GodblessUrassa/Bellabeat-Customer_Behaviour_R/README.md

 * Customers who have large weight tend to spend more time sitting/lying while engaging in activities

 ## Recommendations
-* The marketing team in bellabeat should come up with a campaign and tell customers the effects being inactive
+* The marketing team in bellabeat should come up with a campaign and tell customers the effects of being inactive
 * In monitoring their body weight they should use bellabeat products